t-benze/inkstain/project-docs/prd/main.md

 - **Data Organization**: Maintain a structured and intuitive organization of 'Spaces' and their contents, so users can effectively manage their documents.
 - **Performance**: The document management operations within a 'Space' should be swift and responsive to facilitate a smooth user experience.
 - **Isolation**: Ensure the documents and data in one 'Space' are isolated from others for clean separation of projects or topics.

+### Feature - File Explorer for 'Space'

+#### User Stories

+1. **Intuitive File Browsing**:

+   - As a user, I want a file explorer integrated into 'Space' to navigate through my files and folders with ease, promoting better organization of my documents.

+2. **File and Folder Operations**:

+   - As a user, I want to perform standard file operations such as copy, move, rename, and delete within the file explorer to manage my documents efficiently.

+3. **Folder Creation and Management**:
+   - As a user, I want to create new folders and organize files into them within 'Space' to better structure my work.

+#### Functional Requirements

+1. **Explorer Interface**:
+   - Provide a graphical file explorer as part of the 'Space' feature.
+   - Enable navigation through documents and folders within the explorer.
+2. **File Operations**:
+   - Implement file operations such as copy, paste, move, rename, and delete.
+   - Allow users to perform these operations through right-click context menus and drag-and-drop actions.
+3. **Folder Management**:
+   - Enable users to create new folders, nest folders, and organize files accordingly.
+   - Provide a clear way to navigate back and forth between parent and child folders.

+#### Non-Functional Requirements

+1. **Usability**:
+   - The file explorer should be user-friendly and easy to use, following well-established conventions for file browsing experiences.
+2. **Responsiveness**:
+   - The file explorer should load quickly and react promptly to user commands to ensure a smooth experience.
+3. **Visual Clarity**:
+   - Use clear, distinct icons and a tidy layout to represent files, folders, and operations to avoid user confusion.
+4. **Accessibility**:
+   - Support keyboard navigation and comply with accessibility standards to accommodate all users.